 To be eligible to apply for limited leave to remain under the points-based system, you must meet the full requirements of the Immigration Rules and accrue a minimum number of points determined by your particular visa category.

-In many cases, you will be required to satisfy both an English language and maintenance requirement.
-These two requirements are explained in further detail below:
+In many cases, you will be required to satisfy both an English language and maintenance requirement:

 - The English requirement – unless you are a national of a majority English-speaking country, typically you will need to satisfy the Home Office of your knowledge of English.
 You will either need to provide evidence of an academic qualification that was taught in English and is recognised as being equivalent to a UK bachelors degree, masters degree or PhD, or you will need to pass an approved English test.

 - The maintenance requirement – you will also need to satisfy the Home Office of your ability to accommodate and support yourself on arrival in the UK.
 Here, you will either need to prove that you have a certain amount of personal savings in your bank account for a specified number of days before you apply, or have your work sponsor guarantee financial support on your behalf.